 Strain rice flour mixture into the water, pour the strawberry-condensed milk mixture and mix well.
 Adjust for sweetness.

 Either cut in half or chop strawberries to garnish the glasses.
+Chill or pour over ice and serve.

 When I was a kid, I used to LOVE strawberry milk.
 Thinking about it now, I kind of cringe – tons of sugar, artificial color and flavor, and who knows what else.
 But then I thought – why not create a healthy homemade version of our old classic favorite, this time using real strawberries?
 Just in time for back to school season, too!